KingHector/SpigotExtender/README.md

 # VentureKraftAPI

-A collection of useful methods for better stability, writability and readability of your code.
+A collection of useful methods for better writability and readability of your code.

 For more information visit the [Wiki](https://github.com/VentureKraftDevs/VentureKraftAPI/wiki)!